Walk on drift ice as it floats on the sea

 Hokkaido’s far east region is often described as the last unexplored frontier of Japan.
 This region is popular for wildlife and outdoor lovers in the summer.
 It is also renowned internationally in winter as a bird-watching destination.

 On this tour, we will visit some of Hokkaido’s beautiful national parks.
-We take in unique winter outdoor activities, including walking on the drift ice, watching the dancing cranes, and snowshoeing on the outer rim of a crater with marvellous lake views.
+We take in unique winter outdoor activities, including walking on the drift ice, watching the dancing cranes and snowshoeing on Shiretoko Peninsula among Japanese deer in their natural habitat.

 You don’t have to be an experienced skier or snowboarder to enjoy Hokkaido’s untouched deep snow.
 We will use snowshoes to hike through the snowy landscape, allowing anyone to enjoy Hokkaido’s winter scenery.
 Out on the drift ice, dry suits will keep you dry and warm despite the freezing temperatures.
 Let us guide your once-in-a-lifetime winter adventure!